How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Straps and Patches

-Side compression straps on hiking backpacks offer versatile functionality, allowing you to secure and attach various long items such as skis, trekking poles, tent poles, and foam pads.
+Side compression straps on hiking backpacks offer versatile functionality, allowing you to secure various long items such as skis, trekking poles, tent poles, and foam pads.
 Additionally, many backpacks feature one or two sets of straps specifically designed for ice axes, as well as dedicated straps for attaching crampons, typically located on the lid or the front of the pack.

 Other factors to consider when choosing the best backpack for hiking